 To begin, perform reduction of the thiol group of proteins using a stock solution of DTT dissolved in ultrapure water at a final concentration of 4.5 millimolar and let the reaction go for 30 minutes at 55 degrees Celsius [1].

-Talent adding DTT to the protein sample
+Talent adding DTT to the protein sample and putting the sample in the thermomixer at 55 degrees Celsius

-Perform alkylation of the thiol group of proteins by adding iodoacetamide at a concentration of 10 millimolar and incubate for 15 minutes at room temperature in the dark [1].
+Perform alkylation of the thiol group of proteins by adding iodoacetamide at a concentration of 10 millimolar and incubating for 15 minutes at room temperature in the dark [1].

-Talent adding iodoacetamide to the protein
+Talent adding iodoacetamide to the protein and covering with aluminum foil

 To verify the proteolysis efficiency, save an aliquot of protein extract for subsequent analysis on SDS-PAGE Coomassie-stained gel and compare it with a corresponding amount of sample upon digestion [1].